EternityRei/onpu-os-lab-1-2/README.md

 - Scan QR-Code

-**Warning: Update GitHub pages to new branch to make differences to display**
+**Warning: Update GitHub Pages to new branch to make differences to display**

 Everythig will work